in-toto/attestation/spec/predicates/spdx.md

 Version: 1.0.0

 TODO: Ask SPDX project to choose a URI and to review this spec.
 Ideally the URI would resolve to this file.
+Also, decide whether we want the version number to reflect the spdxVersion (e.g. 2.2) or have them be independent (no version number in URI).

 ## Purpose